natancabral/linux-learn/README.md

 whatis su
 whatis passwd
 ```
-* en: Where local program installed
+* en: Where program was installed
 ```bash
 which
 which calendar